The Family Stability Program

 Workshops / One-On-One Counseling

 Participate in home energy savings workshops to learn ways you can reduce your utility bills.
-Develop job search skills through one-on-one career counseling or attend the Work for Success boot camp.
+Develop job search skills through one-on-one career.
 Improve your financial management through a set of individual and group sessions with experts.

 Receive short-term financial assistance so your family can remain housed and your children can succeed in school.
 Types of financial assistance are determined by each individual’s family’s needs.